Yandy Díaz Preview, Player Props: Rays vs. Yankees

 Yandy Díaz At The Plate

-- Among the qualifying batters, he ranks fourth in batting average, while his on-base percentage ranks fifth and he is 23rd in slugging.
+- Among qualifying hitters, he ranks fourth in batting average, while his on-base percentage ranks fifth and he is 18th in slugging.

-- In 70.9% of his 110 games this season, Diaz has picked up at least one hit.
-He's also had 44 multi-hit games.
+- Diaz has picked up a hit in 71.2% of his 111 games this year, with at least two hits in 39.6% of those games.

-- Diaz has had an RBI in 41 games this year (37.3%), including 15 multi-RBI outings (13.6%).
+- In 42 games this year (37.8%), Diaz has picked up an RBI, and in 15 of those games (13.5%) he had two or more.
 He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.